mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 If no replacement node becomes available before the timeout controlled by `delayed_retry_timeout` is exceeded, the client connection is closed.

-Not all transactions can be safely replayed.
 Only when the following criteria are met, the transaction can be safely replayed.

-* Transaction contains only data modification (`INSERT`, `UPDATE`, `DELETE` etc.) or `SELECT ...
-FOR UPDATE` statements.

 * The replacement server where the transaction is applied returns results identical to the original partial transaction.